DataDog/integrations-extras/altostra/README.md

 ### Configuration

-The Datadog Altostra integration is available under [integrations](https://app.altostra.com/team/settings/integrations/logging) on the account settings page.
+The Datadog integration is available in the Altostra Web Console under [integrations](https://app.altostra.com/team/settings/integrations/logging) on the account settings page.

 1. Go to the [Integrations](https://app.altostra.com/team/settings/integrations/logging) section in your Altostra account settings.
 2. Click on **Connect** for the **Datadog** integration.